threedworld-mit/tdw/Documentation/python/agent_data/agent_dynamic.md

-# DroneDynamic
+# AgentDynamic

-`from tdw.drone.drone_dynamic import DroneDynamic`
+`from tdw.agent_data.agent_dynamic import AgentDynamic`

-Dynamic data for a drone that can change per `communicate()` call (such as the position of the drone).
+Abstract base class for agent dynamic data that can change per `communicate()` call.

 ***

 ## Fields

-- `raycast_hit` If True, the ray that was cast down from the drone hit something.

-- `raycast_point` The point that the ray that was cast down from the drone hit.
-Ignore this if `self.raycast_hit == False`.

-- `motor_on` If True, the drone's motor is on.

 - `transform` The [`Transform`](../object_data/transform.md) of the agent.